brianokeefe/get-hyped/README.md

-        --dupes                      Download tracks even if they've already been downloaded -a, --album [ALBUM]              Specify the album MP3 tag for tracks being downloaded -d, --dir [DIRECTORY]            Specify the target directory
+        --dupes                      Download tracks even if they've already been downloaded -a, --album [ALBUM]              Specify the album MP3 tag for tracks being downloaded -d, --dir [DIRECTORY]            Specify the target directory -l, --list [FILE]                Use a list of playlists

 <code>PLAYLIST</code> can be any playlist or username from hypem.com.
 Examples include: